 We are lucky enough to look after extraordinary palaces, spaces and objects in our palaces.
 We look after Tower of London, Hampton Court Palace, Kensington Palace, Banqueting House, Kew Palace and Hillsborough Castle and Gardens in Northern Ireland.

 Between them, the six extraordinary historic buildings in our care have witnessed 1,000 years of history.
 They have survived many tumultuous moments in the past.

 Our palaces are full of hidden secrets.
-Whilst our palace doors are closed, take a peek behind the scenes in our video series.
+Take a peek behind the scenes in our video series.

 Read stories from our curators about our palaces and the people who lived in them.

 Elizabeth I is one of history’s most iconic monarchs, instantly recognisable in her numerous representations.
 But have you ever wondered what it took to create the Elizabethan look?
 Joint Chief Curator Tracy Borman explores Elizabeth I’s beauty secrets.